Privacy Notice

 We may need to handle personal information about you so that we can provide services for you.
-This privacy notice tells you how we look after that information.
+This privacy notice tells you how we look after that information as well as explaining how you could make a complaint if you feel we are not handling your personal data as we should.
 The United Kingdom Debt Management Office (UK DMO) is the data controller.

 When we ask you for personal information, we will ensure it is: